 - Pinch of nutmeg

-- 1 slice whole grain spelt bread (or whole grain bread of choice)
+- 1 slice whole grain spelt bread (or whole grain or gluten-free whole grain bread of choice)

 - Preheat oven to 400 degrees.
 Place the artichokes on a large cookie sheet and drizzle with 2 teaspoons oil and salt to taste.
 Roast for 40 minutes.
 Remove artichokes from oven and set aside to cool.
 Lower oven temperature to 350 degrees.